nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 #### Delete an event: `delEvent`
 (By: Varsha)

- Allows you to delete an event from the list of events  <br/>
+ Allows you to delete an event from the list of events.  <br/>
  Format: `event delEvent EVENT_INDEX` <br/>
  It Deletes the event at the specified EVENT_INDEX.<br/>